 — Have Excavations On The Island Of Thera Solved The Riddle Of The Minoans

-After some research, I ruled out connections between the first four stories and The Leftovers, but the Minoan riddle is an interesting one (explored in further detail, below).
-However, after a commenter Jim Wells pointed out that an ill and pregnant Christine mumbled something incoherently while she was sick about a “spider that lives underwater,” the connection became clear (and the Minoan riddle likely moot).
+That’s an ill and pregnant Christine mumbling something incoherently while she was sick about a “spider that lives underwater,” the connection became clear (and the Minoan riddle likely moot).

 Both Christine and National Geographic were referring to the diving bell spider, which lives its entire life under water and breathes air in bubbles that it traps.
-This seems to be a reference to Holy Wayne, who basically lives his life underground.
-How the hell Kevin, Sr. and Christine are connected through a National Geographic, however, is a goddamn mystery, unless the voice speaking to both of them is Wayne.
+This could have been a reference to Holy Wayne, who basically lives his life underground.